cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
 ## Warning: chemical leaf composition could not be fit on page.
 It will not be plotted.
 Warning:
-## competitive neighbourhood could not be fit on page.
+## wood perforation plates could not be fit on page.
 It will not be plotted.
-Warning: wood
+Warning: belowground
-## vessels could not be fit on page.
+## biomass could not be fit on page.
 It will not be plotted.
-Warning: air temperature could not
+Warning: cadmium at wavelength 214nm
-## be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: cadmium at wavelength 214nm could not be fit
+Warning: cadmium at wavelength 228nm could
+## not be fit on page.
+It will not be plotted.
+Warning: digital data acquisition could not be fit
 ## on page.
 It will not be plotted.
-Warning: cadmium at wavelength 228nm could not be fit on
-## page.
-It will not be plotted.
-Warning: coefficient of variation could not be fit on page.
+Warning: diversity treatment could not be fit on page.
 It
 ## will not be plotted.
-Warning: data management could not be fit on page.
+Warning: functional eveness could not be fit on page.
 It will not be
 ## plotted.
-Warning: digital data acquisition could not be fit on page.
+Warning: geomorphology could not be fit on page.
 It will not be plotted.
-## Warning: diversity treatment could not be fit on page.
-It will not be plotted.
 Warning:
-## experimental design could not be fit on page.
+## leaf physical resistance could not be fit on page.
 It will not be plotted.
-Warning: geomorphology
+Warning: microbial
+## biomass could not be fit on page.
+It will not be plotted.
+Warning: phylogenetic diversity
 ## could not be fit on page.
 It will not be plotted.
-Warning: intraspecific diversity could not
+Warning: secondary compounds could not be
-## be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: leaf physical resistance could not be fit on
+Warning: spatial genetic structure could not be fit on
 ## page.
 It will not be plotted.
-Warning: phylogenetic diversity could not be fit on page.
-It
+Warning: standard deviation could not be fit on page.
+It will
-## will not be plotted.
-Warning: rarefied diversity could not be fit on page.
-It will not be
+## not be plotted.
+Warning: wood bending could not be fit on page.
-## plotted.
-Warning: response variable could not be fit on page.
 It will not be plotted.
-Warning:
-## soil profile could not be fit on page.
+## Warning: wood compression could not be fit on page.
 It will not be plotted.
-Warning: spatial genetic
+Warning: wood
-## structure could not be fit on page.
+## shearing could not be fit on page.
 It will not be plotted.
-Warning: standard deviation could
+Warning: wood stretching could not
-## not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: wood bending could not be fit on page.
+Warning: wood toughness could not be fit on page.
 It
 ## will not be plotted.
-Warning: wood compression could not be fit on page.
-It will not be
+Warning: cavity nesting hymenoptera could not be fit on page.
+It will not
-## plotted.
-Warning: wood shearing could not be fit on page.
+## be plotted.
+Warning: chlorophyll could not be fit on page.
 It will not be plotted.
 Warning:
-## wood shrinkage could not be fit on page.
+## coarse root density could not be fit on page.
 It will not be plotted.
-Warning: wood stretching
+Warning: community
-## could not be fit on page.
+## similarity could not be fit on page.
 It will not be plotted.
+Warning: community weighted mean
+## trait could not be fit on page.
+It will not be plotted.
+Warning: crown projection area could
-Warning: wood toughness could not be fit on
+## not be fit on page.
+It will not be plotted.
+Warning: directed extinction could not be fit on
 ## page.
 It will not be plotted.
-Warning: aeromorphic organic layer could not be fit on page.
-It
+Warning: ecosystem functioning could not be fit on page.
+It will
-## will not be plotted.
-Warning: community similarity could not be fit on page.
+## not be plotted.
+Warning: genetic autocorrelation could not be fit on page.
 It will not be
 ## plotted.
-Warning: community weighted mean trait could not be fit on page.
-It will not be
-## plotted.
-Warning: crown overlap could not be fit on page.
+Warning: growth rings could not be fit on page.
 It will not be plotted.
 Warning:
-## eco-physiologic traits could not be fit on page.
+## human influence could not be fit on page.
 It will not be plotted.
-Warning: ecosystem
+Warning: laboratories could
-## functioning could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: experimental treatment
+Warning: matching status could not be fit on page.
+## It will not be plotted.
+Warning: mineralisation could not be fit on page.
+It will not be
-## could not be fit on page.
+## plotted.
+Warning: mineralization could not be fit on page.
 It will not be plotted.
-Warning: flight interception could not be
-## fit on page.
-It will not be plotted.
-Warning: growth rings could not be fit on page.
-It will
-## not be plotted.
-Warning: inbreeding could not be fit on page.
-It will not be plotted.
 Warning:
-## land use history could not be fit on page.
+## mixed models could not be fit on page.
 It will not be plotted.
-Warning: litter thickness
+Warning: multi-trophic
-## could not be fit on page.
+## interactions could not be fit on page.
 It will not be plotted.
-Warning: mineralization could not be fit on
+Warning: mycorrhiza could not
-## page.
+## be fit on page.
 It will not be plotted.
+Warning: nitrification could not be fit on page.
+It
-Warning: mixed models could not be fit on page.
+## will not be plotted.
+Warning: nitrogen cycling could not be fit on page.
 It will not be
 ## plotted.
-Warning: multi-trophic interactions could not be fit on page.
+Warning: non-random extinction could not be fit on page.
 It will not be plotted.
-## Warning: nitrogen cycling could not be fit on page.
+## Warning: pesticide could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: phylogenetic
-## non-random extinction could not be fit on page.
+## distinctness could not be fit on page.
 It will not be plotted.
-Warning: parasitoids
+Warning: phytophagous insects
 ## could not be fit on page.
 It will not be plotted.
-Warning: phylogenetic distinctness could not
+Warning: rainfall simulator could not be fit
-## be fit on page.
+## on page.
 It will not be plotted.
+Warning: runoff plots could not be fit on page.
+It will not
-Warning: phytophagous insects could not be fit on
+## be plotted.
+Warning: shrub layer could not be fit on page.
-## page.
 It will not be plotted.
+Warning:
+## simpson diversity could not be fit on page.
+It will not be plotted.
+Warning: snag height could
+## not be fit on page.
+It will not be plotted.
+Warning: social status could not be fit on page.
-Warning: research proposals could not be fit on page.
+## It will not be plotted.
+Warning: species identity variable could not be fit on page.
 It will
 ## not be plotted.
-Warning: respiration could not be fit on page.
-It will not be plotted.
-## Warning: rooting depth could not be fit on page.
-It will not be plotted.
-Warning: simpson
-## diversity could not be fit on page.
-It will not be plotted.
-Warning: species identity variable
-## could not be fit on page.
-It will not be plotted.
-Warning: temperature could not be fit on
-## page.
-It will not be plotted.
 Warning: topography could not be fit on page.
-It will not be
-## plotted.
-Warning: water content could not be fit on page.
 It will not be plotted.
 Warning:
-## Weibull distribution could not be fit on page.
+## vegetation stratum could not be fit on page.
 It will not be plotted.
-Warning: wood ground
+Warning: water content
-## tissue could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: wood porosity could not be
+Warning: Weibull distribution could not be
 ## fit on page.
+It will not be plotted.
+Warning: wood ground tissue could not be fit on page.
+It
+## will not be plotted.
+Warning: wood porosity could not be fit on page.
 It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)